dineshkhadka/vesak-date-converter/Readme.md

 # vesak.js
 ##### What is Vesak.js?

 Vesak.js is just another date converter that does nothing more than any other date converters.
-I put the `.js` to make sound cool.
+I put the `.js` to make it sound cool.

 ##### Why does it exist then?
 It's a simple experiment with a client side date conversion to add something to my portfolio.
 Almost all converters seem to utilize the backend for this causing a slow conversion.